 Leaving a gift to the RSNO in your will is the single most important way you can help us to make music and to create memories.
-Your legacy will support the work of the Orchestra for years to come, ensuring that we can continue to bring great music to a new generation of children, young people and adults right across Scotland.
-Your gift is important to us and to everyone in Scotland who enjoys music.
+Your legacy will support the work of the Orchestra for years to come, ensuring that we can continue to bring great music to a new generation of children, young people and adults right across Scotland. in Scotland who enjoys music.
 Contact your solicitor to draft a will or add a codicil to your current will.
 If your estate is subject to inheritance tax, a gift to a charity, such as the RSNO, is tax-free and will reduce the amount of tax payable to the Government.
 Please ask your solicitor for details.